bookingactivities/booking-activities/readme.txt

 = 1.1.4 - 2017/09/14 =
 * Tweak - You can force event deletion even if it is booked
-* Tweak - You can place a repetition exception on booked occurences (a warning will be displayed)
+* Tweak - You can place a repetition exception on booked occurrences (a warning will be displayed)
-* Tweak - You can unbind booked occurences in order to edit them independently
+* Tweak - You can unbind booked occurrences in order to edit them independently
 * Tweak - When you delete an activity, you can now also delete all its events
 * Fix - Cannot edit / move event after being added on calendar (needed page refresh) (bug introduced with 1.1.3)
 * Fix - Fixed possibility to unbind single event, causing unexpected behavior